 I’ll be honest – I might have fallen into a trap of ‘it’s too much work to cook when you’re single’, so speedy yet nourishing meals that don’t require me spending hours in the kitchen have definitely been my go-to these last few months.
 This red Thai curry ramen certainly ticks all the boxes.

-The beauty of a ramen is it’s so simple to make & it’s so nourishing, filling and exudes so many rich flavours.
-Once you’ve made the broth, which I normally make by frying onions, garlic, ginger, lemon grass with a little coconut oil & red curry paste and mixing it in with coconut milk and vegetable broth.
-And that’s your base done.
-You then add your veggies, let them cook until they’re done yet slightly tender and finally, mix in cooked noodles and add your garnishes just before serving.
+Honestly, it couldn’t be easier!
+First, you’ll need to make the broth base.
+Fry onions, garlic, ginger, lemon grass with a little coconut oil & red curry paste and mix it in with coconut milk and vegetable broth.
+That’s your base done.
+You then add your veggies and let them cook until slightly tender.
+Finally, you mix in cooked noodles and add your garnishes just before serving.
 It can’t be easier than that, right?!

 To add a little plant protein to this vegan ramen, I’ve marinated tofu in red Thai curry mixture before frying it, which brought in another level of spicy flavours & crispy textures into this comforting ramen dish.

 Anyway, I hope you get a chance to try this recipe to really appreciate this comforting bowl of rich, creamy, smooth and spicy red Thai curry ramen for yourself.
-I’d love it if you dropped a comment below and tag me on Instagram (@fit.foodie.nutter #fitfoodienutter), so I can see your take on this recipe.
+I’d be delighted to read your comments and hear your feedback.
+Be sure to drop a comment here on the blog, tag me in your photos on Instagram @Fit Foodie Nutter, Facebook or Pinterest, so I don’t miss them.

 Thank you for popping in to my blog.
 Have a great week.